What the heck is Mirepoix and why do I want it?

 Equalish amounts of:

-garlic sometimes gets invited to the party
+Sometimes garlic gets invited to the party!
+I'll add a clove or two.

-Chop, Chop, Chop
+Chop, Chop, Chop!

 Congratulations.
 Now everything is gonna taste great!